Team One (advertising agency): Virtual Reality Lab

 Team One executives launched an in-house VR Lab in April 2016 focusing on experimentation and exploring the best way to tell brand stories through VR.
-The agency also assembled an in-house team of six to focus on AI.

 The Legacy Lab

-Legacy Lab is a consulting practice launched by Team One in 2012.
+Legacy Lab is a consulting practice launched by Team One in 2012 that researches brand endurance.
 The Lab has researched brands including The Bluebird Cafe, It Gets Better Project, Girls Who Code, The Ritz-Carlton, The Championships, Wimbledon and Taylor Guitars and publishes many of its findings online.
+Mark Miller, Founder of The Legacy Lab, co-authored Legacy In The Making that offers a blueprint for building enduring brands in a short-term world.
+The book won the 2020 American American Marketing Association Leonard L. Berry award and was named a Forbes Top Ten Business Books.
+In 2023, The Legacy Lab launched the award-winning Legacy In The Making Docuseries in partnership with Fast Company.

 In 2016, The Legacy Lab received a Jay Chiat Award from the American Association of Advertising Agencies for its redesign work for Me & the Bees.